aionnetwork/aion-docs/kernel/management/graphical-interface.en.md

 ### Send `AION`

 You have the option to transact `AION` and send it to another wallet.
-The receiving wallet wallet must accept native `AION` coins.
+The receiving wallet must accept native `AION` coins.

 1. Make sure the account you wish to send `AION` from is unlocked under the **Accounts** listing.
 Click on the lock icon to unlock an account.
 2. Navigate to the **Send** option in the GUI and verify your account information on the left.